ItsNotAlexy/vscode-spotify-widget/README.md

 ### "Not authenticated" message
 - Run "Authenticate with Spotify" command
-- Make sure you set your Client ID in settings
+- Make sure you set your Client ID in settings (Optional if using automatic setup)

 ### Slow updates
 - Reduce refresh interval in settings (minimum 500ms recommended)